crowbartools/firebot-mixplay-bundle/readme.md

 The MixPlay control bundle for Firebot that contains an extended control set on top of Mixer's default controls.

+### Dev Setup
+- Clone the repo
+- Run `npm install` in the repo
-Clone the repo and open the project folder in Mixer's [Control Development Kit](https://github.com/mixer/cdk).
+- Open the project folder in Mixer's [Control Development Kit](https://github.com/mixer/cdk) and VS Code